Longshore drift: Tidal inlets

 The majority of tidal inlets on longshore drift shores accumulate sediment in flood and ebb shoals.
 Ebb-deltas may become stunted on highly exposed shores and in smaller spaces, whereas flood deltas are likely to increase in size when space is available in a bay or lagoon system.
 Tidal inlets can act as sinks and sources for large amounts of material, which therefore impacts on adjacent parts of the coastline.

-The structuring of tidal inlets is also important for longshore drift as if an inlet is unstructured sediment may by pass the inlet and form bars at the down-drift part of the coast.
-Although this may also depend on the inlet size, delta morphology, sediment rate and by passing mechanism.
-Channel location variance and amount may also influence the impact of long shore drift on a tidal inlet as well.
+The structuring of tidal inlets is also important for longshore drift: if an inlet is unstructured, sediment may by-pass the inlet and form bars at the down-drift part of the coast.
+This may also depend on the inlet size, delta morphology, sediment rate and by-passing mechanism.
+Channel location variance and amount may also influence the impact of longshore drift on a tidal inlet.

-For example, the Arcachon lagoon is a tidal inlet system in South west France, which provides large sources and sinks for longshore drift sediments.
+Arcachon lagoon in southwest France is an example of a tidal inlet system, which provides large sources and sinks for longshore drift sediments.
 The impact of longshore drift sediments on this inlet system is highly influenced by the variation in the number of lagoon entrances and the location of these entrances.
 Any change in these factors can cause severe down-drift erosion or down-drift accretion of large swash bars.

+Sand Islands

+Where longshore drift is interrupted by other natural features, sufficient sediment deposition can occur to form long-term land structures extending off the coast.
+The formation process is similar to that of a Barrier island.

+K'gari is the largest sand island in the world, located on Australia's east coast, and was formed from interrupted northerly longshore drift.

+Over extensive periods, drifting sediment can 'leak' into deeper water, where the wind and waves driving longshore drift are weaker.
+This allows extensive sediment deposits to be built up off-shore, which is gradually transferred back to the coast as the sea level falls in long-term glacial cycles.